Apps to upload photos without losing quality to Facebook

 4 – To upload photos without losing quality, prepare your photos in JPEG format with an sRGB color profile

 Save your photo in JPEG format with an sRGB color profile.
-This time, it's a general tip that is very suitable for photos shared on the Internet (not just Facebook):
+This is a general tip that's very useful for photos shared online (not just on Facebook):

 Test results for uploading photos without losing quality on Facebook